"Mr Bond is indeed of a very rare breed… soon to be made extinct"The one where Bond

 - Lighter and Softer: After the dark tone of For Your Eyes Only, Yes.

-- Make It Look Like an Accident: A nuclear accident.
+- Make It Look Like an Accident: A nuclear accident is the key part of General Orlov's grand plan.

 - Male Gaze: Bond uses one of Q's gadgets to zoom in on a girl's cleavage.
 Q is not amused, although Vijay is.